 The story says that, while looking for a reason that all this bad luck had befallen her family, Sarah went to noted psychic Adam Cooms to ask for his help.
 Cooms told her that the spirits of all those killed by Winchester rifles were now taking revenge on her family and that Sarah herself was cursed.
 However, she could avoid this curse by moving out west, buying a house, and remodeling/building it following the guidance of those spirits.

 The Winchester Mystery House Starts to Take Shape

-Following this advice – if, indeed, the psychic session took place as described – Sarah moved to San Jose and with her inheritance and stock in the Winchester company, bought an eight-room farmhouse that would become the legendary Winchester Mystery House.
+Following this advice, Sarah moved to San Jose with her inheritance and stock in the Winchester company and bought an eight-room farmhouse that would become the legendary Winchester Mystery House.

 Sarah actually never had a master set of blueprints, but instead would reportedly hold seances to get instructions and begin the next cycle of construction.
-This process, combined with the need to keep construction going all day, every day, is what led to many of the odd details found around the house today, since the spirits of the undead make for notoriously terrible architects and engineers.
+This process, combined with the need to keep construction going all day, every day, is what led to many of the odd details found around the house today.
+Apparently, the spirits of the undead are also terrible architects and engineers.

 Here are some other mind-blowing statistics about the Winchester Mystery House’s contents and size:

 - 24,000 square feet

 - 47 fireplaces

 - 3 elevators